arthurzqhu/KiD_AMP/KiD_2.3.2654/README.md

 Update by Arthur Hu
 ===================================

-Note: avoid running the shell script on the login node.
+Just in case: please avoid running the shell script on the login node.
 All jobs that take more than half a minute should be put into a job script.
 Learn more: https://wiki.cse.ucdavis.edu/support/hpc/software/slurm?s[]=slurm

 Run a series of cases with different initial condition via `./indv_proc.sh`,